 Factors Walk Savannah: The Basics

-Factors Walk is located between River Street and Bay Street.
 It looks a lot like a back alley where service trucks might park, so it’s easy to overlook.

-Not today, though!
 I’m going to show you a few things that make it special.

 Bull Street is the east/west dividing line for the city, so everything to the east of Bull Street is considered East Factors Walk and everything to the west is considered West Factors Walk.
-(That’s easy enough to remember!)

-Factors Walk also has different vertical levels.
-In some areas you’ll only find an upper and lower level.
 However, closer to the center of Factors Walk there are actually three sections: upper, middle, and lower.
-A visual probably works best in situations like this…

 Side view of a bluff and adjacent warehouse buildings on Factors Walk in Savannah with three clearly marked sections consisting of an upper level connected by pedestrian bridges, a mid-tier level with cobblestone alleyways and larger bridges, and a lower level alleyway